-- It provides remote access.
-Telemedicine allows access to healthcare services from almost anywhere, bringing a greater level of access to care and more convenience for the user.
+- Provides remote access.
+The remote service delivery allows access to healthcare services from almost anywhere.
+This brings a higher level of access to care and more convenience for the user.

-- It costs less.
-A virtual visit will generally cost less than an in-person visit, especially when you factor in additional time spent driving to and from the Doctor’s office and money spent on gas.
+- Costs less.
+A virtual visit will generally cost less than an in-person visit.
+Especially when you factor in additional time spent driving to and from the Doctor’s office and money spent on gas.

-- It’s faster.
+- Faster access to services.
 In a country like Canada, which has one of the longest wait times to see a Doctor in the world, it’s far quicker to whip out your phone and use a telemedicine service for a consultation than it would be to sit in a waiting room.

-Quick note – Although telemedicine provides these benefits, these services are generally considered to work best as a compliment to in-person care, rather than a replacement entirely.
-Telemedicine shouldn’t be putting Doctors out of jobs, but improving their ability to interact with and treat their patients!
+Quick note – Although telemedicine provides these benefits, these services work best as a complement to in-person care, rather than a replacement entirely.
+It shouldn’t be putting Doctors out of jobs, but improving their ability to interact with and treat their patients!
 As Tim Clarke, President of tc Health Consulting Inc., said on our recent webinar: